 Input intensification is an important contributor to agricultural productivity gains.
 Table 4 therefore examines program impacts on the intensive margins of production.
 The main variables are expenditure on fertilizer, seeds, labor (both paid and unpaid, with the latter valued as described in section 2.3), and land.
-Enrolled farmers spend 75% more on fertilizer, 26% more on seeds, 18% more on paid labor, 37% more on unpaid labor, and dedicate 12% more land to maize.
-These are substantial expenditure increases, which we account for in our analysis of profit below.
-19
+Enrolled farmers spend 75% more on fertilizer, 26% more on seeds, 18% more on paid labor, 37% more on unpaid labor, and dedicate 12% more land to maize.20 These are substantial expenditure increases, which we account for in our analysis of profit below.21

-Relative to results above suggesting diminishing treatment effects on information among pre-exposed farmers, we find no differential treatment effect on investment among that group.
+Relative to results above suggesting more muted treatment effects on information among pre-exposed farmers, we find no differential treatment effect on investment among that group.
 Pre-exposed farmers in the treatment group increase their investment along all the dimensions we consider by a comparable magnitude to the primary sample.
-If information were the primary constraint preventing farmers from using appropriate quantities of seeds and fertilizer, we might expect the treatment effect on these margins to decrease
+If infor-

-&lt;sup>17While extension manuals often distinguish between fertilizer application at planting and at top dressing, they rarely emphasize the importance of timing (e.g. National Farmers Information Services 2019).
+19While extension manuals often distinguish between fertilizer application at planting and at top dressing, they rarely emphasize the importance of timing (e.g. National Farmers Information Services 2019).

-&lt;sup>18Farmers in treated and control groups report using a similar fraction of total available land for maize cultivation, with the median farmer reporting 83% of total cultivated acreage is dedicated to maize production.
+$^{^{20}}$ Farmers in treated and control groups report using a similar fraction of total available land for maize cultivation, with the median farmer reporting 83% of total cultivated acreage is dedicated to maize production.

-$^{19}1AF$ 's average gross margin on inputs is 32%, which is similar to markups in the agro-dealer sector in the region (Tinsley and Agapitova, 2018).
+$^{^{21}}$ 1AF's average gross margin on inputs is 32%, which is similar to markups in the agro-dealer sector in the region (Tinsley and Agapitova, 2018).
 Cost increases are therefore unlikely driven by 1AF's input prices.